ditramadia/leet-code/README.md

 # My Leet Code Repository
-This is my leet code repository for interview preparation and a little bit of fun. <br/>
+This is my leet code repository for interview preparation and my own entertainment. <br/>

 by Ditra Amadia <br />